Mini Cheese Balls (Cute, Fun, Easy!)

 • Toasted pecans.
 Also chopped.
 For the coating.

 • Pretzel sticks.
-This is the ingredient that differentiates a regular ol' cheese ball from cute little cheese ball bites! 😉
+This is the ingredient that differentiates a regular ol' cheese ball from these cute little Mini Cheese Balls! 😉

 How to Make Them